Azul, prospective Talossan!

 (See, now you know how to say “Hello” in Talossan already!)

-Once we have the form, the Ministry of the Interior will contact you and guide you on the next step.
+Once we have the form, the Ministry of Immigration will contact you and guide you on the next step.
 You will be introduced to the current citizenry, and a minimum of 15 days later, if you have shown yourself to be someone who will be an active and interested Talossan, a current citizen is sure to petition the King beseeching him to grant you citizenship.
 The rest is the history you will help us write.

 Why do I love Talossa?

-As our nation’s Website shows, there’s a lot of stuff to do in Talossa.
+As our nation’s website shows, there’s a lot of stuff to do in Talossa.
 Politics, language, music, sport… and most of all, just plain fun.
 We’re not just a nation of laws, we are a nation of people.
 Talossa is a way of thinking.
 Talossa is a culture.

 We invite all persons worldwide to become Talossan citizens and participate in our ongoing political and social adventure.
 In Talossa, you can become anything, from the lowliest pauper to the Seneschal (Prime Minister) of the Kingdom.
 Learn to speak and write Talossan!
 Draft legislation and shepherd it through the Ziu (Parliament)!
 Design and register a Talossan Coat of Arms!
 Crack silly jokes on the Kingdom’s Internet forums!
 Make friends, share ideas, run for office, have fun!
 This is your invitation to come and join with us to build a unique and fascinating nation.
 Come join us.